 Staying active in sports is a great way to stay physically fit.
-If any injury has knocked you out of the game, you can find help at Apex Wellness in Newark, New Jersey, and Kansas City, Kansas.
+If any injury has knocked you out of the game, you can find help at Apex Wellness in Morganville, New Jersey, and Kansas City, Kansas.
 Experienced physical therapists Nima Patel, PT, DPT, and Janel Jones, PT, DPT, offer customized, virtual treatment plans that focus on relieving pain and restoring your function.
 The team also provides sports training resources online to prevent additional injuries and enhance your performance in your chosen sport.
 To schedule a consultation with the Apex Wellness team, call the office or request an appointment online today.

 Sports medicine is an area of health care that focuses on treating and preventing injuries from all types of sports, such as baseball, football, basketball, and soccer.